ihtiolohija/accessContextManager/README.md

 - npm start

 Notes:
-- application requires MongoDb to be installed and running locally (on default port);
+- application requires MongoDb to be installed and running locally (on default port, contextManager database is used);
 - application is built using Node v9.4.0